International TradeAEC LCA.7C

 International Trade requires qualified people capable of developing and managing trade.
 TAV College offers the International Trade program in a skills approach that extends over a period of 1290 contact hours and leads to an Attestation of College Studies (AEC).
 Any person with Secondary V education and work experience in sales, administration or marketing can apply for admission.
 Prospective students must pass a French and English language proficiency test.

-- Analyze the process of customs clearance of goods.
+- Analyze the process of importing and exporting a property

 The International Trade technician works for businesses that want to do business outside the country, importing goods or services, sometimes exploring new markets.
 Moreover, he can work with companies that want to develop a market in Canada.
 The International Trade technician can also act as an export consultant or as an analyst for foreign markets, working for a trading house, an office of a commissioner for export, a professional association or a non-governmental organization (NGO).